algorealmInc/Triggr/README.md

 1. Install the `TypeScript SDK` and react to state changes in real-time, in your application.
 1. Enjoy reactive event-driven programming!

----

 ### Directory Structure
 Triggr is deployed and available [online](https://triggr.cloud).
 It is all built in a monorepo:
 - The **console** directory contains front-end code for the [Triggr console](https://console.triggr.cloud).
 It connects and send requests to the triggr node to perform various operations e.g create project, store triggers, modify database state etc.
 - The **examples** directory contains an example of a complete front-end application completely built on Triggr.
 The example is explained below.
-- The **sdk** directory contains a simple Typescript SDK to be used in your application to query triggr and respond to state changes.
+- The **sdk** directory contains a simple Typescript SDK to be used in your application to query Triggr and respond to state changes (due to chain events).
 It is deployed here on [npm](https://www.npmjs.com/package/triggr-ts-sdk).
 - The **ui** direatory contains the front-end code for the Triggr landing page.
 - The **triggr** directory contains the Rust code for the triggr node itself.
 It includes a webserver, a database, a DSL parser and executor, a connection to a contract chain etc.

-### Triggr Architecture
+## Architecture
 Triggr consists on majorly 4 parts working together:
 1. A webserver module to recieve incoming request from console and dapps.
 1. A storage module that contains an embedded key-value datastore - `Sled` for application data storage.